Skip to Main Content

 McMaster University does not offer grants for Article/Author Processing Charges (APCs).
 However, researchers at McMaster are currently eligible for the following open access publishing discounts as a benefit of subscriptions paid for by McMaster University Libraries.

-Open Access Publishing Discounts
+Open Access Publishing Discounts and Waivers

 NEW - Use our Open Access Publishing Journal Search Tool to identify journal titles with APC waivers and discounts at McMaster.